Conference presentation:

 Example of Reference:

 Atwood, M. (1993, December).
 Silencing the scream.
 Boundaries of the Imagination Forum.
-Symposium conducted at the meeting of the MLA Convention, Toronto, Ontario, Canada.
+[Symposium].
+MLA 1993 Convention, Toronto, Ontario, Canada.

-Example of In-Text Citation:
+Example of In-Text Citations:

 In her lecture on the future of nursing delivered at Cambrian College in Sudbury, Ontario on September 14, 2011, Theresa S. Carson, the Senior Advisor for Nursing at the Robert Wood Foundation, stated that ...